ettoreciolli/cafemanager/README.md

 Built with a [Turborepo](https://turborepo.com) monorepo — a Next.js dashboard app backed by a shared Prisma/Postgres database package.

+## Disclaimer

+This app is intended as a demo and has not been security-tested or deployed.

 ## What it does

 - **Dashboard** — live revenue, profit, average order value, orders in progress, low-stock items, and top-selling items